nina-prog/cadenza-playwright-llm/README.md

 │   │   └── 📄 __init__.py                    ← Initialize the src package.
 ├── 📄 .gitignore                             ← Files and directories to be ignored by git.
 ├── 📄 .pre-commit-config.yaml                ← Configuration file for pre-commit hooks.
-├── 📄 main.py                                ←
+├── 📄 main.py                                ← Main script for running a model prediction.
-├── 📄 requirements.in                        ← Requirements file for the project.
+├── 📄 requirements.txt                       ← Requirements file for the project.
 ├── 📂 .github/                               ← GitHub Actions configuration files.
 │   └── 📂 workflows/                         ← Directory for GitHub Actions workflows.
 │       └── 📄 ci.yml                         ← Continuous Integration workflow.